 "I am interested in theoretical computer science.
 In particular, I am interested in foundations of cryptography and its interplay with computational complexity.
 I am also interested in adversarial machine learning from a formal perspective.
 In both of these areas, I am particularly interested in understanding inherent barriers (aka "lower bounds", "impossibility results", or "separations") that might exist against using computational intractability assumptions."

-Mohammad Mahmoody, Assistant Professor
+Mohammad Mahmoody, Associate Professor

 Wu Prize for Excellence2009

-Lower Bounds on Obfuscation from All-or-Nothing Encryption Primitives, Crypto 2017 Sanjam Garg, Mohammad Mahmoody, Ameer Mohammed
+Lower Bounds on Obfuscation from All-or-Nothing Encryption Primitives, CRYPTO 2017 Sanjam Garg, Mohammad Mahmoody, Ameer Mohammed

 Computational Complexity (Undergrad)Spring 2014